Carl Jung And The Shadow

 “Modern people… are ignorant of what they really are.
 We have simply forgotten what a human being really is, so we have men like Nietzsche, Freud and Adler who tell us what we are, quite mercilessly.
 We have to discover our shadow.
 Otherwise, we are driven into a world war in order to see what beasts we are”Carl Jung

 To begin facing your shadow is to withdraw your projections from the external world and then integrate these elements of our personality into conscious awareness.
 In other words, to face your shadow is to acknowledge your potential for darkness, and then rather than avoid it because it detests you, bring it into the light of day and take ownership of it.

 “Without the murder of the ‘father’ no development of consciousness and personality is possible”Eric Neumann

 Making this psychological break from your socialisation also frees you from certain group think traps as well.
-One must learn to understand that ones potential for evil is just as real as ones potential for good.
+One must learn to understand that one’s potential for evil are just as real as ones potential for good.

 If you never come to this understanding then you will be just another fool who thinks they are good because they do no wrong and forever leave the door to individuation closed.

 “I have often laughed at the weaklings who thought themselves good because they had no claws”Nietzsche

 Recognise your shadow.
 Wrestle with it.
 Allow it to become a part of your conscious personality.
 You are a step closer to individuation.